-The percentage of workers in different crafts and vocations is estimated to be around 5 per cent of the total workforce, according to the survey conducted with municipalities within the union (Figure 9).
-In terms of age groups, it is estimated - based on survey results - that 10 per cent are below the age of 15, while 50 per cent of these workers are young (18-24) and 35 per cent are older individuals (25 and above).
-In terms of gender distribution, males reportedly make up the majority (80 per cent), working in construction-related fields (painting, tiling, electrics, plumbing) as well as in crafts and industries like pottery, carpentry and blacksmithing.
-The remaining 20 per cent are reportedly females working in private shops or in such fields as housekeeping, sewing, hairstyling, female adornment, and food manufacturing.
+The percentage of workers in different crafts and vocations is estimated to be around 6 per cent of the total workforce, according to the survey conducted with municipalities within the union (Figure 9).
+In terms of age groups, it is estimated - based on survey results - that 60 per cent of these workers are young (18-24) and 40 per cent are older individuals (25 and above).
+In terms of gender distribution, males reportedly make up the majority (80 per cent), working in construction-related fields (painting, tiling, electrics, plumbing) as well as in crafts and industries like carpentry and blacksmithing.
+The remaining 20 per cent are reportedly females working in such fields as sewing, hairstyling, female adornment, and food manufacturing.